Workers Are Falling Ill, Even Dying, After Making Kitchen Countertops

 The workers were nearly all Hispanic, almost all were men, and most had "severe, progressive disease."

-"I am concerned that what we may be seeing here may just be the tip of the iceberg," says Dr. Amy Heinzerling, an epidemic intelligence service officer with the Centers for Disease Control and Prevention, who is assigned to the California Department of Public Health.
+"I am concerned that what we may be seeing here may just be the tip of the iceberg," says Dr. Amy Heinzerling, an epidemic intelligence service officer with the Centers for Disease Control and Prevention who is assigned to the California Department of Public Health.

-Engineered stone took off as a popular option for countertops about a decade ago, and is now one of the most common choices for kitchens and bathrooms.
-From 2010 to 2018, imports of the material rose around 800 percent.
+Engineered stone took off as a popular option for countertops about a decade ago and is now one of the most common choices for kitchens and bathrooms.
+From 2010 to 2018, imports of the material rose about 800%.

 Manufacturers say the material is preferable to natural stone because it's less likely to crack or stain.
 Companies make their engineered stone by embedding bits of quartz in a resin binder, and that means it's almost entirely composed of crystalline silica.